On Reconstruction of Binary Images by Efficient Sample-based Parameterization in Applications for Electrical Impedance Tomography: Concluding Remarks

 \section{Concluding Remarks}

 In this work, we presented a novel computational approach for optimal reconstruction of binary-type images useful in various applications for (bio)medical practices.
 The proposed computational framework uses a derivative-free optimization algorithm supported by a set of sample solutions generated synthetically based on prior knowledge of the simulated phenomena.
-This framework has an easy to follow design tuned by a nominal number of computational parameters.
+This framework has an easy-to-follow design tuned by a nominal number of computational parameters.
 High computational efficiency is achieved by applying the coordinate descent method customized to work with individual controls in the predefined custom order.

 We investigated the performance of the complete framework in applications to the 2D IPCD by the EIT technique.
-We claim, based upon our results, that the proposed methodology of determining whether a certain region of the tissue contains a cancerous growth has superior efficiency in comparison with gradient-based techniques utilizing control space parameterization via PCA.
-This is due primarily to the predominately geometric nature of our approach, wherein we perturb known solutions to similar related problems in order to converge to the best available local/global minima.
+We claim, based upon our results, that the proposed methodology of determining whether certain material or medium contains a defective region has superior efficiency in comparison with commonly used gradient-based and derivative-free techniques utilizing control space parameterization via PCA.
+It is due primarily to the predominately geometric nature of our approach, wherein we perturb known solutions to similar related problems in order to converge to the best available local/global minima.

+There are many ways in which our proposed optimization framework can be further tested and extended.
+Among other directions, we see the greatest importance to test this approach in various applications to real data and different types of defects/abnormalities in the media, as this would certainly suggest new areas in which future developments may be required.
+Even though this computational approach is initially tested with synthetic EIT-related problems, we believe that this methodology could also be easily applied to a broad range of problems seen in various fields such as physics, geology, chemistry, etc.